kijiproject/kiji/kijiproject.github.com/_posts/userguides/mapreduce/1.0.0-rc6/2013-01-01-job-history.md

 ### Motivation

 While Hadoop’s job tracker provides detailed information about jobs that have been run in the cluster, it is not a persistent data store for such information.
-After installation of the `job_history` table, Kiji automatically tracks information into the job_history table which can be accessed later.
+Kiji tracks all historical jobs in a `job_history` table within every instance.
 This information includes an xml dump of the full job configuration, start times, end times, and all job counters.

 ### Setup
-The job history tables can be installed into the default Kiji instance with the job-history command:

-{% highlight bash %}
-kiji job-history kiji://.env/default --install
-{% endhighlight %}

-If you would like to install the job history table into a different instance, specify that in the declared Kiji URI.
+The `job_history` table is installed in a particular instance as soon as the first MapReduce job is run in that instance.

 You can verify that the table was installed properly using the ls command:

 {% highlight bash %}
 kiji ls kiji://.env/default/job_history
 {% endhighlight %}

-Any new MapReduce jobs that are run within Kiji will now save relevant job related metadata into this table.
+Jobs that extend [`KijiMapReduceJob`]({{site.api_mr_rc5}}/framework/KijiMapReduceJob.html) will automatically record metadata to the `job_history` table.

 ### Classes Overview

-The `org.kiji.mapreduce.JobHistoryKijiTable` is the main class responsible for providing access to the job_history table.
+The [`JobHistoryKijiTable`]({{site.api_mr_rc5}}/framework/JobHistoryKijiTable.html) class is the main class responsible for providing access to the `job_history` table.
 Currently it provides the ability to record and retrieve job metadata.
-This is a framework-audience class and subject to change between minor versions
+This is a framework-audience class and subject to change between minor versions.

 ### Using the API

-The [`JobHistoryKijiTable`]({{site.api_mr_rc5}}/framework/JobHistoryKijiTable.html) class surfaces the call `getJobDetails` for retrieving the recorded metadata.
+The [`JobHistoryKijiTable`]({{site.api_mr_rc5}}/framework/JobHistoryKijiTable.html) class surfaces the calls `getJobDetails(String jobId)` and `getJobScanner()` for retrieving the recorded metadata.

-Jobs that are created using [`KijiMapReduceJob`]({{site.api_mr_rc5}}/framework/KijiMapReduceJob.html) will automatically record metadata to the `job_history` table if it has been installed.
-Any MapReduce jobs using the job builders in Kiji for bulk importers, producers, or gatherers fall under this category and will report data.

 ### Example

-The job_history table is a Kiji table under the hood, and can thus be inspected using the `kiji ls` tool.
-The [`EntityId`]({{site.api_schema_rc5}}/EntityId.html) associated with the job_history table is the jobId.
+The `job_history` table is a Kiji table under the hood, and can thus be inspected using the `kiji ls`, `kiji scan`, and `kiji get` tools.
+The [`EntityId`]({{site.api_schema_rc5}}/EntityId.html) associated with the `job_history` table is the jobId.
 For example, to look at all of the jobIds that have been recorded:

 {% highlight bash %}
 kiji scan kiji://.env/default/job_history/info:jobId
 {% endhighlight %}

-There is also a job_history tool, which displays the job history data in a more human readable format.
-For example, to look up job data for the job ‘job_20130221123621875_0001’
+There is also a `kiji job_history` tool, which displays the job history data in a more human readable format.

 {% highlight bash %}
+kiji job-history --kiji=kiji://.env/default/
+{% endhighlight %}

+To look up the job data for an individual job with jobId ‘job_20130221123621875_0001’, try:

+{% highlight bash %}
-kiji job-history kiji://.env/default --job-id=job_20130221123621875_0001
+kiji job-history --kiji=kiji://.env/default --job-id=job_20130221123621875_0001
 {% endhighlight %}